awslabs/LISA/README.md

 1. Networking Changes and Full Teardown: Core networking changes require a complete teardown of the existing LISA installation using the make destroy command before upgrading.
 Cross-stack dependencies have been modified, necessitating this full teardown to ensure proper application of the v3 infrastructure changes.
 Additionally, users may need to manually delete some resources, such as ECR repositories or S3 buckets, if they were populated before CloudFormation began deleting the stack.
 This operation is destructive and irreversible, so it is crucial to back up any critical configurations and data (e.g., S3 RAG bucket contents, DynamoDB token tables) before proceeding with the upgrade.
 1. New LiteLLM Admin Key Requirement: The new Model Management API requires an "admin" key for LiteLLM to track models for inference requests.
 This key, while transparent to users, must be present and conform to the required format (starting with sk-).
 The key is defined in the config.yaml file, and the LISA schema validator will prompt an error if it is missing or incorrectly formatted.

+## v3.0.0 to v3.1.0

+In preparation of the v3.1.0 release, there are several changes that we needed to make in order to ensure the stability of the LISA system.
+1. The CreateModel API `containerConfig` object has been changed so that the Docker Image repository is listed in `containerConfig.image.baseImage` instead of its previous location at `containerConfig.baseImage.baseImage`.
+This change makes the configuration consistent with the config.yaml file in LISA v2.0 and prior.
+2. The CreateModel API `containerConfig.image` object no longer requires the `path` option.
+We identified tha this was a confusing and redundant option to set, considering that the path was based on the LISA code repository structure, and that we already had an option to specify if a model was using TGI, TEI, or vLLM.
+Specifying the `inferenceContainer` is sufficient for the system to infer which files to use so that the user does not have to provide this information.
+3. The ApiDeployment stack now follows the same naming convention as the rest of the stacks that we deploy, utilization the deployment name and the deploymentStage names.
+This allows users to have multiple LISA installations with different parameters in the same account without needing to change region or account entirely.
+After successful deployment, you may safely delete the previous `${deploymentStage}-LisaApiDeployment` stack, as it is no longer in use.
+4. If you have installed v3.0.0 or v3.0.1, you will need to **delete** the Models API stack so that the model deployer function will deploy again.
+The function was converted to a Docker Image
+   Function so that the growing Function size would fit within the Lambda constraints.
+We recommend that you take the following actions to avoid leaked resources:
+   1. Use the Model Management UI to **delete all models** from LISA.
+This is needed so that we delete any CloudFormation stacks that track GPU instances.
+Failure to do this will require manual resource cleanup to rid the account of inaccessible EC2 instances.
+Once the Models DynamoDB Table is deleted, we do not have a programmatic way to re-reference deployd models, so that is why we recommend deleting them first.
+   2. **Only after deleting all models through the Model Management UI**, manually delete the Model Management API stack in CloudFormation.
+This will take at least 45 minutes due to Lambda's use of Elastic Network Interfaces for VPC access.
+The stack name will look like: `${deployment}-lisa-models-${deploymentStage}`.
+   3. After the stack has been deleted, deploy LISA v3.1.0, which will recreate the Models API stack, along with the Docker Lambda Function.
 ---

 ## Background